webhintio/hint/README.md

 sonarwhal https://example.com
 ```

-Scan a website explicitly specifying the formatter to be used (this will override the value specified in the `.sonarwhalrc`  json config):
+To use a different formatter than the one specified in your `.sonarwhalrc` file you can do the following:

 ```bash
 sonarwhal https://example.com --formatters excel